404-Not-FoundD/Final-Project/README.md

 #### Additional Items:
 1. **Timer**: Adds extra time to complete the current level.
 2. **Invincibility**: Grants temporary immunity to all obstacles and enemies when eating more than 3 乖乖.
 3. **Magnet**: Attracts nearby coins automatically for a limited time.
 4. **Angel**: Provides correct clues to help solve puzzles or find the right paths.
 5. **Flying Device**: Allows the player to fly over obstacles and enemies for a short duration.

 ## Usage
-操控上下左右按鍵移動小恐龍
+操控上下左右，空白建或WASD按鍵移動小恐龍
-Control the Google Dinosaur using the arrow keys to move up, down, left, and right.
+Control the Google Dinosaur using the arrow keys, space or WASD to move up, down, left, and right.

 ## References
 [無法穿透](https://blog.csdn.net/assassinsshadow/article/details/81301556)